unsalefeman/RAG-and-Local-LLM-Project/README.md

 - Not designed for reliable multi-step mathematical computation — the system retrieves explanatory text, but calculations are performed by the LLM itself and are not guaranteed to be accurate for complex problems.

+## About the source document

+This project was tested using *Thomas' Calculus* (Pearson) as the sample knowledge base.
+The PDF is **not included in this repository** due to copyright — it is a commercially published textbook, not public domain.

+To run this project yourself, place your own PDF or TXT document(s) in the `data/` folder.
+Public-domain sources such as [Project Gutenberg](https://www.gutenberg.org) work well for testing.